Apply to drive a Private Hire or Hackney Carriage vehicle.

 We may be able to accept a certificate that you have already registered on the update service, provided you can give to us the original copy of that certificate.

-Once we have received your application we will arrange for an interview with you where we will seek to establish that you are suitable to work as a licensed driver and have sufficient understanding of the rules and conditions that will be applicable to you as a licensed driver.
+Once we have received your application we will arrange for an interview with you where we will confirm your identity and seek to establish that you are suitable to work as a licensed driver.
+We will do this by asking you a series of questions to assess if you have sufficient understanding of the rules and conditions that will be applicable to you as a licensed driver and a sufficient level of English speaking and listening skills.
 This interview is an informal way of assessing your knowledge without requiring applicants to sit a formal knowledge test.